cefore

 6. cefinfo

 cefinfo is a tool that identifies the cefnetd that caches the content for a specified prefix. cefinfo is known as CCNinfo whose specification is described in IRTF RFC 9344.
 It is possible to identify the responder (i.e., caching node) and to measure the RTT between the cefinfo performer and the respondents.
-Note that althourh the RTT is accurate, the latency between each cefnetd on the path is not accurate if the time on each cefnetd is not synchronized.
+Note that although the RTT is accurate, the latency between each cefnetd on the path is not accurate if the time on each cefnetd is not synchronized.
 If you start cefnetd with the “-d config_file_dir” and “-p port_num” options, you must specify the same startup options.

 cefinfo name_prefix [-c] [-o] [-f] [-r hop_count] [-s skip_hop] [-d config_file_dir] [-p port_num] [-V]